MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 - You select **Stop recording**.
 - Remote Assist call ends.

-### Cloud-based recording of one-to-one calls using Teams Meet Now
+###  Method 2 Details: Cloud-based recording of one-to-one calls using Teams Meet Now

 Cloud-based recording of one-to-one calls initiated via Teams Meet Now is very similar to Cloud-based recording of group calls or meetings.
 The only difference is how a Teams desktop user initiates the recording.